www.marissa.co Milktart

 • Using the condensed milk tin as a measure, measure 3 full tins of Whole Milk

-• 1 Egg, lightly beaten
+• 1 egg, lightly beaten

-• 4 Tablespoons Corn Flour heaped and diluted in a little of the milk from above
+• 4 tablespoons corn flour heaped and diluted in a little of the milk from above

-• ½ large packet Tennis/Rich Tea or Nice biscuits, crushed
+• ½ large packet Tennis/Rich Tea or Nice biscuits, crushed finely like fine sand

 • ⅓ - ½ cup Butter, melted

-• Ground Cinnamon
+• Ground cinnamon to taste

 Method